shakebugs/shake-docs/docs/ios/permissions.md

 ![Permissions screen](../assets/permissions_screen.png)

-## Tracking dangerous permissions on Android
+## Tracking useful permissions on iOS
-The Shake SDK tracks the status of these dangerous Android permissions, and reports to you whether a user has or hasn't granted your app access to them:
+The Shake SDK tracks the status of these  iOS permissions, and reports to you whether a user has or hasn't granted your app access to them:

-* CALENDAR
-* CALL_LOG
-* CAMERA
-* CONTACTS
+* Calendar access
-* LOCATION
+* Camera access
-* MICROPHONE
+* Contacts access
-* PHONE
+* Photo library access
-* SENSORS
+* Location access
-* SMS
+* Media library access
-* STORAGE
+* Microphone access